 eventserializers, which lead to the following object-serialization break down:

-Serializeris in charge of de-/serializing event messages.
+Serializeris in charge of (de)serializing event message payload and metadata.
 Events are typically stored in an event store for a long period of time.
 This is the main driver for choosing the event serializer implementation.

-Serializeris in charge of de-/serializing the command and query messages (used in a distributed application setup).
+Serializeris in charge of (de)serializing the command and query message payload and metadata (used in a distributed application setup).
 Messages are shared between nodes and typically need to be interoperable and/or compact.
 Take this into account when choosing the message serializer implementation.

 Serializerflavors are set to use the